NoLiMa: Long-Context Evaluation Beyond Literal Matching: Abstract

 \section{Abstract}

 Recent large language models (LLMs) support long contexts ranging from 128K to 1M tokens.
 A popular method for evaluating these capabilities is the needle-in-a-haystack (NIAH) test, which involves retrieving a ``needle'' (relevant information) from a ``haystack'' (long irrelevant context).
 Extensions of this approach include increasing distractors, fact chaining, and in-context reasoning.
 However, in these benchmarks, models can exploit existing literal matches between the needle and haystack to simplify the task.
 To address this, we introduce \framework, a benchmark extending NIAH with a carefully designed needle set, where questions and needles have minimal lexical overlap, requiring models to infer latent associations to locate the needle within the haystack.
-We evaluate 12 popular LLMs that claim to support contexts of at least 128K tokens.
+We evaluate 13 popular LLMs that claim to support contexts of at least 128K tokens.
 While they perform well in short contexts ($<$1K), performance degrades significantly as context length increases.
-At 32K, for instance, 10 models drop below 50\% of their strong short-length baselines.
+At 32K, for instance, 11 models drop below 50\% of their strong short-length baselines.
 Even GPT-4o, one of the top-performing exceptions, experiences a reduction from an almost-perfect baseline of 99.3\% to 69.7\%.
 Our analysis suggests these declines stem from the increased difficulty the attention mechanism faces in longer contexts when literal matches are absent, making it harder to retrieve relevant information.
+Even models enhanced with reasoning capabilities or CoT prompting struggle to maintain performance in long contexts.
+We publicly release the dataset and evaluation code at \href{https://github.com/adobe-research/NoLiMa}{https://github.com/adobe-research/NoLiMa}.\footnote{ Recent models not covered in the main body of this paper (such as GPT-4.1) have improved long-context performance.
+However, the main finding of this paper also holds for these newer models: performance on \framework starts declining rapidly on contexts that are relatively short compared to their claimed context length.
+See Appendix~\ref{sec:appx_beyond_32K} for detailed results.}